cayelsie/Crime-trends-in-Atlanta/README.md

 An overall downward trend was seen in crime from 2009-2020.

-However, an increase in violent crimes was seen in 2020.
+However, an increase in violent crimes was seen in 2020, with a 40% increase in homicides from the previous year.

 Breaking down crimes by the time of day, it was revealed that most crimes occur in the afternoon and night (12PM - 12AM).
 In 2020, less crime occurred during the times where many people may have usually been at work: morning, afternoon and night.